Particular/docs.particular.net/nservicebus/operations/tuning.md

 Limit maximum concurrency so that no more messages than the specified value are ever processed at the same time.
 If a maximum concurrency is not specified, the transport will choose an optimal value that is a balance between throughput and effective resource usage.

-NOTE: The concurrency set in the endpoint configuration defines the concurrency of each endpoint instance, and not the aggregate concurrency across all endpoints instance.
+NOTE: The concurrency set in the endpoint configuration defines the concurrency of each endpoint instance, and not the aggregate concurrency across all endpoint instances.
 For example, if the endpoint configuration sets the concurrency to 4 and the endpoint is scaled-out to 3 instances, the combined concurrency will be 12 and not 4.

 Sequential processing: